The Best Summer Foods for Weight Loss

 This coral-colored crustacean is no slouch when it comes to your health.
 Not only are shrimp a good source of low-calorie protein, they're also a good source of inflammation-fighting omega-3s, which may help speed up your weight loss efforts, too.

 Sweeten up your menu by making strawberries your go-to snack this summer.
 A cup of strawberries has just 47 calories and packs nearly 3 grams of gut-health-promoting fiber, 141 percent of your daily vitamin C, and plenty of energizing B6, to boot.
 Strawberries are also a vegan-friendly source of iron, which can help fend off anemia-related fatigue and weight gain.
-Before you hit the beach this summer, make sure to add some of the 26 Foods That Melt Love Handles to your meal plan!
+Before you hit the beach this summer, make sure to add some of the best foods that melt stubborn fat to your meal plan!

 Instead of slapping another artery-clogging burger on the grill, lighten up your summer fare by enjoying some salmon instead.
 Chock full of protein and omega-3s, salmon is a heart-healthy choice that can make it easy to meet your health-related goals all season long.
 Just make sure you're opting for wild-caught fish instead of farmed salmon; wild salmon has lower levels of inflammation-promoting omega-6 and has higher omega-3 levels.

 Whether in a soup, salad, or salsa, tomatoes are a refreshing way to load your diet with antioxidants while making every meal more filling.
 While these lycopene-rich bad boys are great on their own, drizzling them with olive oil and tossing them on the grill can lend them some extra heart-healthy benefits while transforming their flavor.
 Just don't try to derive the same benefits from ketchup; the sweet sauce is more sugar than vegetable.

 Putting some peaches on your menu can make this your healthiest summer yet.
 Peaches are a good source of vitamin C and beta-carotene, both of which have been linked to improvements in immune health and lower weight.
 If you're trying to make healthier food choices, peaches are a great sub for sugary sorbet: just blend and freeze for a no-sugar-added dessert the whole family will enjoy.